VyshnaviTinku/Sales-Analysis-using-MYSQL/README.md

 To perform structured analysis on sales data using SQL queries to uncover patterns, customer trends, and business performance indicators.

 # Tools Used
-- MySQL – for database creation and querying
+- MySQL server
 - SQL  – for writing and executing analytical queries
 -  MySQL Workbench (as applicable) – for query development and testing
-- GitHub – for version control and project sharing

 # Steps Included
 - Created the company database and used sales table